kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 efficient than pulling full Wasm modules for all policies as in (A).

 Airgap installations would consist on mirroring the OCI registry.
+Rancher airgap works by providing a list of images to be mirrored, and instructions for using a private registry.
+We would need to instruct Kubewarden users to use an additional OCI private registry, and an OCI-capable client for performing the mirroring.

-A drawback could be finding OCI registry clients that can deal with these formats.
+A drawback could be finding frontend-capable OCI registry clients that can deal with these formats.

 # Unresolved questions